 In Memphis: T. O. Fuller State Park is convenient (about 10 miles from Beale Street) and attractive.
 The sites are large, level, and paved, with electric and water hookups.
 Extras include several hiking trails, a coin laundry, and an ice machine.
 Verizon coverage is decent.
-Here’s the best part: Tennessee State Parks offers a senior discount in the late fall and winter, so our site was a mere $11 per night ($22 if you’re not old, haha).
+Here’s the best part: Tennessee State Parks offers a senior discount in the late fall and winter, so our site was a mere $11 per night.

 In Tupelo: Just five miles outside of Tupelo, Mississippi, Tombigbee State Park was a perfect stop as we headed south.
 It’s a lovely small park with only 20 sites.
-Full hook-ups, excellent Verizon, and $14 per night with the senior discount ($20 otherwise).
+Full hook-ups, excellent Verizon, and $14 per night with the senior discount.